Dez Bryant

-Desmond Demond Bryant (born November 4, 1988) is a former American football wide receiver.
-He played college football at Oklahoma State, where he earned All-American honors in 2008.
-He was drafted by the Dallas Cowboys in the first round of the 2010 NFL Draft, where he earned three Pro Bowl berths and was named an All-Pro in 2014.
+Desmond Demond Bryant (born November 4, 1988) is an American former professional football wide receiver who played in the National Football League (NFL) for 9 seasons, primarily with the Dallas Cowboys.
+He played college football for the Oklahoma State Cowboys, earning consensus All-American honors during his sophomore year in 2008.
+He missed most of his junior season due to violating an NCAA bylaw.

+He was selected by the Dallas Cowboys in the first round of the 2010 NFL draft, where he earned three Pro Bowl berths and was named an All-Pro in 2014.
+After eight seasons with the Cowboys, Bryant was acquired by the New Orleans Saints in 2018, but suffered a season-ending injury two days after signing with the team.
+After a year away from the NFL, Bryant signed with the Baltimore Ravens in 2020, where he was primarily a backup and alternated between the practice squad and the active roster.

-Early years
+Early life

-Desmond Demond Bryant was born on Galveston Island at The University of Texas Medical Branch on November 4, 1988.
+Desmond Demond Bryant was born in Galveston, Texas at The University of Texas Medical Branch on November 4, 1988.
 He and his family later moved to Lufkin, Texas, where he attended Lufkin High School.
 While at Lufkin High School, he played high school football for the Panthers football team.
 As a junior, he caught 48 passes for 1,025 yards and 16 touchdowns.
 Bryant led Lufkin to a 14–1 record, including an appearance in the 5A Division II state semifinals, where they lost 46–28 to Todd Dodge's Southlake Carroll.
 In his senior year, Bryant had 53 receptions for 1,207 yards with 21 touchdowns, and was an All-State selection.
 Lufkin finished the season with an 11–1 record, after losing 38–25 to Round Rock in the area round of the playoffs.
 After the season, Bryant participated in the Offense-Defense All-American Bowl.
 He was named an All-American by Parade and SuperPrep.

 Bryant competed in track and field and was one of the state's top competitors in the triple jump (top-jump of 14.17 m).
 As a standout hurdler, he had personal bests of 14.56 seconds in the 110-m hurdles and 40.70 seconds in the 300-m hurdles.
 He was also a member of the 4 × 100-m (42.62) and 4 × 200-m (1:28.35) relay squads.